Kyguyog/kyguyog.github.io/ReadMe.txt

 Disclaimer: I only edited the code I did not make it I got the code from hoodamath.com

-git.kyguy.site is currently disabled

-Go to kyguy.site/snowrider for snowrider
+you can also go to kyguy.site/snowrider for snowrider